jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-misc-issues.md

 Even when you *create* an object, you are not directly in touch with the object.
 The object is immediately assigned to an object reference.
 Also: when you assign a *value* to an object, you do not assign the value directly to the object, but you assign it through an object reference.

 Each object reference gets its own identifier, even when an object reference is __Nothing__.
-An object itself, does not have an identifier.
+An object itself, might not have an identifier.
 An object can be given a __Name__ attribute, though.

 ### System Command Extension